MODEL EUROPEAN UNION PARIS

 Minister in the Council of the European Union

-The Council of the European Union (or just “the Council”) is the other legislative body of the European Union, and for long, before the Lisbon Treaty, it was the most important, being the only one to decide on much of the policies of the Union.
-The Council is the place where the diverging interests of 28 Member States eventually, through harsh negotiations, converge and give life to EU law… Or many time just remain impossible to conciliate.
+The Council of the European Union (or just “the Council”) is the other legislative body of the European Union, and for long, before the Lisbon Treaty, it was the most important one, being the only one to decide on much of the policies of the Union.
+The Council is the place where the diverging interests of 28 Member States eventually, through harsh negotiations, converge and give life to EU law… Or often remain impossible to conciliate.

-If you are selected as a Minister of the Council, you will be a key player of the political field, a member of the national government of the country you will be attributed.
+If you are selected as a Minister of the Council, you will be a key player in the political field and a member of the national government of the country you will be attributed to.
 These high-ranking elected official are in charge of carrying the interests of their national government, their political family, but most importantly to appease the public opinion back home.

 Being a Minister can make you a powerful player in the permanent negotiation game that are European politics, as the vote (and public declarations) of even the smallest Member States often wields more power than the vote of any MEP.

-As every political organisation, the European Union is made of public policies and administrative decisions, but also of shady backroom deals and a complex web of relationships.
-And just as every political organisation, the Union has a deep love-hate relationship with the press.
+As any political organisation, the European Union is made of public policies and administrative decisions, but also of shady backroom deals and a complex web of relationships.
+And just as any other political organisation, the Union too has a deep love-hate relationship with the press.

-Love, because wouldn’t the press be here to report on the job they do, European lawmakers would find themselves with no means to express their deeds, their policies and their decisions to the European citizens who elected them in the first place.
-Hate, because the job they do often has a least pleasant side, a “House of Cards” side that they don’t want exposed.
+Love, because if the press weren’t here to report on the job they do, European lawmakers would find themselves without means to express their deeds, their policies and their decisions to the European citizens who elected them in the first place.
+Hate, because the job they do often has a downside, a “House of Cards” -like aspect that they don’t want exposed.

-As a Lobbyist, your role would be to defend the interest of the organisation you’re representing, either by convincing lawmakers to introduce changes that would advantage your company or your NGO, by short-circuiting similar initiatives from representatives of other interests or by trying to score goodwill points with lawmakers in helping them advance their agenda, in the hope that they will return the favour eventually.
+As a Lobbyist, your role will be to defend the interest of the organisation you’re representing, either by convincing lawmakers to introduce changes that would help your company or your NGO, by short-circuiting similar initiatives from representatives of other interests or by trying to score goodwill points with lawmakers in helping them advance their agenda, in the hope that they will return the favour eventually.

-Without Lobbyists, European politics are just a game of negotiation and compromise making.
+Without Lobbyists, European politics are just a game of negotiations and compromises.
 With lobbyist, a different way of taking into account the citizens’ opinion comes into the equation.